Can You Get Car Insurance Without a Driver's License?

 Can I legally own a car without a driver's license?

 Yes.
 In most U.S. states, there is no legal requirement to have a driver's license in order to purchase or own a vehicle.
 Ownership and driving privileges are treated as separate legal matters.
-However, you will still need to register the vehicle and maintain at least minimum insurance coverage as required by your state.
+However, you will still need to register the vehicle and maintain at least the minimum insurance coverage required by your state.
+Minimum coverage requirements were updated in several states — including California, Virginia, North Carolina, and Utah — in 2025, so check your state's current limits before purchasing a policy.

 What happens to my insurance if my license gets suspended?

 Your existing policy may continue through the current term, but expect your insurer to non-renew or significantly raise your rates at renewal.
 Many standard carriers will drop you after a suspension, particularly for serious violations like DUIs.
-You may need to seek coverage from a high-risk specialist and likely file an SR-22.
-See our full guide on car insurance with a suspended license for more detail.
+You may need to seek coverage from a high-risk specialist and likely file an SR-22, which must typically be maintained for three years without any lapse.
+See our full guide on car insurance after a license suspension for more detail.

 What is an excluded driver policy, and should I use one?